MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 In the code:

 - Permissions are called *privileges*.
-- A table or view name is a *relation_name* value.
+- A *relation_name* value is a table or view name.

 ```sql
 SELECT